ocj137/Synch-MapReduce/README.md

 then run

-jupyter nbconvert Broadcast-Synchronization-MapReduce-Idea-slides.slides.html --to slides --post serve
+jupyter nbconvert Broadcast-Synchronization-MapReduce-Idea-slides.ipynb --to slides --post serve

 in dir checked out from github